 Police Advocacy Support Services

 The Police Advocacy Support Services section recognizes that when a critical incident or trauma occurs, the entire family is affected.
 Therefore, critical incident stress management interventions are available to the employee and their family members.
 We are committed to providing these services in a culturally sensitive environment.
 All clients are respected and quality services are provided regardless of race, religion, creed or sexual orientation.
-Our staff is fully licensed by the State of Tennessee Board.
+Our staff is fully licensed by the Tennessee Health Related Boards.

 Who can use Police Advocacy Support Services?